What are co-packers?

 - Commercial.
 Food manufacturing shares many of the commercial risks of any other manufacturing relationship.
 Deliveries are late.
 The wrong goods are shipped.
 Orders are incomplete.
 Marketers need to contemplate the legal remedies available to them and put them into the agreement.

 These risks and a few others are addressed in shorthand on our nifty Copacking Infographic.
 Please read further for more of our comprehensive risk management thoughts.

 What to include in your co-packer agreement

-All of the risks created by utilizing a co-packer can be addressed in a comprehensive production agreement.
-You may want to consider including the following items in your co-packer agreement:
+Marketers can address these risks in a comprehensive manufacturing agreement.
+Marketers may want to consider including the following items in copacker agreements:

 Our subscription service

-Clients realize the greatest value out of our services when they stack them together comprehensively.
+Talking about copacker agreements with clients is a great professional introduction to our broader legal services.
+It starts a conversation about food safety, insurance exposure, quality control, commercial agreements, and intellectual property.
+We can address these issues comprehensively with our service plans.
+Clients realize the greatest value out of our services when they address their needs comprehensively.
 Our subscription-based service plans enable our clients to weave our services into the fabric of their businesses at affordable and predictable rates.